SAP-archive/teched2020-DEV161/exercises/ex5/README.md

 3. Between `<items>` and `</items>`, enter `<`.
 The code completion is triggered.
     <br><br>![](images/2020-10_BAS_Worklist_View_Code_Editor_Code_Completion_Control_.jpg)<br><br>

+    >The pane at the bottom fills up with additional log messages.
+This is because every change in the cde editor triggers an suto-refresh of the running app.

     >Tip 1: You can select which control to use with the mouse or by using the arrow keys on the keyboard.